 If we read the letter coinciding with the recipient reading it, however, then the ‘you’ addressed is the viewpoint character.

 When we break it down like this, we see how complex POV truly is as a storytelling device!
 [Simplify brainstorming viewpoint characters and other elements of your novel and create a blueprint for your book, step-by-step.]

 Third person point of view

-Third person POV describes characters’ actions using the pronouns ‘he’, ‘she’, ‘it’ or ‘they’, as well as gender-neutral pronouns.
+Third person point of view describes characters’ actions using the pronouns ‘he’, ‘she’, ‘it’ or ‘they’, as well as gender-neutral pronouns.
 It offers readers a little distance from the main characters of your story.

-When events are described from outside a single character’s perspective, but stick to what they know and experience, we call this ‘third person limited’, because perspective is fixed or limited to a single viewpoint at a time.
+When the author describes events from outside a single character’s perspective, but stick to what they know and experience, we call this ‘third person limited’.
+‘Limited’ because perspective follows a single viewpoint at a time.

 He thought she looked extraordinary as she passed through the archway, but she shot him a glance that had something odd about it – was it mockery? – he couldn’t be sure.

 Here, we only have access to the male viewpoint character’s perspective in the scene.
 We can only know what another character in the scene thinks or feels by his own understanding (‘was it mockery?’).

 Alternatively, you can roam freely between multiple characters’ points of view, even within a single scene.

 If we rewrite the above interaction in third person omniscient point of view: